tensorchiefs/dlwbl_eth25/index.md

 * **[Keras Documentation](https://keras.io/)**
   François Chollet initially developed Keras as an easy-to-use high-level API for building and training neural networks.
 Its simple interface and powerful capabilities make it a cornerstone of deep learning research and application.
 ## Dates
-The course is split in 5 lectures, which excercises.
+The course is split in 4 lectures, which excercises.
 You will also work on a project with data of your own choosing.
+For rooms see [ETHZ Course Catalogue](https://www.lehrbetrieb.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lerneinheitId=189821&semkez=2025S&lang=en).

 | Date     |      Lectures
 |:--------:|:--------------|
 |  03.02.2025  afternoon |   Intro to probabilistic DL and Keras with exercises
 |  10.02.2025 all day| DL with different NN architectures based on images and tabular data with exercises and project time
-|  17.02.2025 all day | Model evaluation, multimodal data models and project time
+|  17.02.2025 all day | Model evaluation, LLM and transformers, and project time
-|  24.02.2025 morning | project presentation and generative models
+|  24.02.2025 morning | project presentation and uncertainty

 ## Syllabus
 - **Lecture 1**